-Another concern about separating the service and enforcement functions pertains to the functions' budgets.
-Although the proposals would create separate budgets and give each function's mission equal attention, historically the INS enforcement function has received more resources than its service function.
-INS's service function is primarily a fee-driven operation, and over the years critics charged that there have been few direct appropriations to supplement undercharged or lost fees,32 as well as overhead and administrative costs.
+Another concern about separating the service and enforcement functions pertained to the functions' budgets.
+Although the proposals would have created separate budgets and given each function's mission equal attention, historically immigration enforcement function has received more resources than the immigrant service function.
+The immigrant service function is primarily a fee-driven operation, and over the years critics charged that there have been few direct appropriations to supplement undercharged or lost fees,37 as well as overhead and administrative costs.